 It’s like a soup that you keep adding ingredients to - it’s not going to taste better because you keep adding in more things.
 It’s better to work with a few simple ingredients and work on getting the balance right.

-A reputable course taught by an industry mentor is the best investment you can make.
+A reputable game design course taught by an industry mentor is the best investment you can make.
 Being self-taught requires a lot of motivation, whereas a course gives you structure and deadlines, and forces you to work on your game.

 While it’s possible to get a game design job without a degree or diploma, it may take longer.
 If you’ve been building prototype after prototype, but have no idea why things are or are not working, you may still end up designing a great product, but it will likely be harder and take longer without a solid foundation to build from.